The Great American Smokeout is recognized every year on the 3rd Thursday in November.

 Tobacco abuse remains the leading cause of preventable disease, disability and death in this country.

-E-cigarettes (vapes) or smokeless alternatives, such as chewing tobacco, are also just as addictive and harmful as cigarettes.
-Unfortunately, a new, younger generation of smokers is coming out of the vaping-trend, which is often believed to be safer than smoking tobacco.
+E-cigarettes (vaping) or smokeless alternatives, such as chewing tobacco, are also just as addictive and harmful as cigarettes.
+Unfortunately, a new, younger generation of smokers is jumping on the vaping-trend, which some incorrectly believed to be safer than smoking tobacco.

 Some e-cigarettes, like the JUUL, are easily hidden from parents because they’re disguised to look like a run-of-the-mill thumb-drive.